Transforming metrics on a line bundle to the Okounkov body: Introduction

 It was Okounkov who in his papers \cite{Okounkov} and \cite{Okounkov2} introduced a way of associating a convex body in $\mathbb{R}^n$ to any ample divisor on a $n$-dimensional projective variety.
 This convex body, called the Okounkov body of the divisor and denoted by $\Delta(L)$, can then be studied using convex geometry.
 It was recognized in \cite{Lazarsfeld} that the construction works for arbitrary big divisors.

 We will restrict ourselves to a complex projective manifold X, and instead of divisors we will for the most part use the language of holomorphic line bundles.
 Because of this, in the construction of the Okounkov body, we prefer choosing local holomorphic coordinates instead of the equivalent use of a flag of subvarieties (see \cite{Lazarsfeld}).
 We use additive notation for line bundles, i.e. we will write $kL$ instead of $L^{\otimes k}$ for the k:th tensor power of $L.$ We will also use the additive notation for metrics.
-If $h$ is a hermitian metric on a line bundle, we may write it as $h=e^{-\psi},$ and call $\psi$ a weight.
-Thus if $\psi$ is a weight on $L,$ $k\psi$ is a weight on $kL.$
+If $h$ is a hermitian metric on a line bundle, we may write it as $h=e^{-\psi},$ and in this paper we will denote that metric by $\psi$.
+Thus if $\psi$ is a metric on $L,$ $k\psi$ is a metric on $kL.$ The pair $(L,\psi)$ of a line bundle $L$ with a continuous metric $\psi$ will be called a metrized line bundle.

 The main motivation for studying Okounkov bodies has been their connection to the volume function on divisors.
 Recall that the volume of a line bundle $L$ is defined as A line bundle is said to be big if it has positive volume.
 From here on, all line bundles $L$ we consider will be assumed to be big.
 By Theorem A in \cite{Lazarsfeld}, for any big line bundle $L$ it holds that